Advertisement

 Additional Notes

-Assistance is available in specified housing locations: Devils Lake, Fargo and Grand Forks.
-Applicants are put on a waiting list on a first-come, first-serve basis.
-Applications are denied if the applicant owes money to NDHFA or another public housing authority.
-Criminal background checks are mandatory.
-Documentation of citizenship or eligible immigration status is required.
+Your name will be put on a waiting list that operates on a first-come, first-serve basis.
+Application will be denied if the applicant owes money to NDHFA or another public housing authority.

 Moderate Rehabilitation Waitlist